aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/mekorot/tanakh/ketuvim/megillot/eikhah/the-book-of-lamentations-chantable-english-translation-with-trope-by-len-fellman.html.md

 <div class="english">
 <sup>34-36</sup>&nbsp;To crush under His feet&#x2197;
 all the prisoners of the earth,
-To deny a man his rights↑
+To deny a man his rights
 before the face of the Most High, to deprive a man of justice&#x2198;, does not the Lord see it?